mdn/content/files/en-us/web/javascript/reference/global_objects/uint8array/frombase64/index.md

     - `alphabet` {{optional_inline}}
       - : A string specifying the base64 alphabet to use.
 It can be one of the following:
         - `"base64"` (default)
-          - : Accept `+` and `/` as `0x3E` and `0x3F`, respectively.
+          - : Accept input encoded with the standard base64 alphabet, which uses `+` and `/`.
         - `"base64url"`
-          - : Accept `-` and `_` as `0x3E` and `0x3F`, respectively.
+          - : Accept input encoded with the URL-safe base64 alphabet, which uses `-` and `_`.
     - `lastChunkHandling` {{optional_inline}}
       - : A string specifying how to handle the last chunk of the base64 string.
 Because every 4 characters in base64 encodes 3 bytes, the string is separated into chunks of 4 characters.
 If the last chunk has fewer than 4 characters, it needs to be handled differently.
 It can be one of the following:
         - `"loose"` (default)
           - : The last chunk can either be 2 or 3 base64 characters, or exactly 4 characters long with padding `=` characters.
 The last chunk is decoded and appended to the result.
         - `"strict"`
           - : The last chunk must be exactly 4 characters long with padding `=` characters.
-Furthermore, [overflow bits](/en-US/docs/Glossary/Base64#last_chunk) (trailing bits from the base64 characters that don't represent any data) must be 0.
+Furthermore, [overflow bits](/en-US/docs/Glossary/Base64#last_chunk) (trailing bits from the last base64 character that don't represent any data) must be 0.
 The last chunk is decoded and appended to the result.
         - `"stop-before-partial"`
           - : If the last chunk is exactly 4 characters long with padding `=` characters, then it's decoded and appended to the result.
 Otherwise, the last partial chunk is ignored (but if it contains one base64 character followed by `=`, then a syntax error is still thrown).
 This is useful if the string is coming from a stream and the last chunk is not yet complete.
+To know how many characters of the input were read, use {{jsxref("Uint8Array.prototype.setFromBase64()")}} instead (the linked page also contains an example of stream decoding using `"stop-before-partial"`).

 ### Return value